davidangelov/hpce-2015-cw2/readme.md

 to get audio support.
 If you can't get it to play live audio at all, then don't worry.
 As long as `sox` builds it is fine._

-_A more [obscure issue](https://github.com/HPCE/hpce-2014-cw2/issues/3) has been
-observed on one cygwin install, due to some sort of problems with [globbing](http://en.wikipedia.org/wiki/Glob_%28programming%29).
-If you see errors from `sox` referring to "glob", try looking at the issue.)_

 The three commands correspond to three stages in a parallel processing pipeline:

 1. Curl is downloading a file over http, and sending it to stdout.